-Because of the amount of human intervention and chemicals needed to produce viscose and other forms of rayon, these fabrics fall into an in-between category and are usually classed as semi-synthetic textiles.
+Because of the amount of human intervention and chemicals needed to produce viscose and other forms of rayon, these fabrics fall into something of an in-between category and are usually classed as semi-synthetic textiles.

 It takes a lot of processing to get from a eucalyptus tree or a stick of bamboo to a t-shirt.
 First, wood chips need to be turned into wood pulp, using sodium hydroxide (caustic soda) to break down the wood.

-Once dissolved, the wood pulp solution is pressed between rollers to form sheets, which are then crumbled up and treated with carbon disulfide.
+Once dissolved, this wood pulp solution is pressed between rollers to form sheets, which are then crumbled up and treated with carbon disulfide.

 The treated pulp is dissolved in sulfuric acid, forming the thick, viscous liquid that gives viscose its name.
 This is then formed into fibres by a machine called a spinneret.

 Finally, the fibres are spun into yarn to make viscose fabric and it’s ready to be made into clothing.

 When it comes to sustainability, viscose fabric does have some good points.
 Since it is made from plants, it is biodegradable, unlike synthetic materials like acrylic and polyester.
 It requires significantly less water than cotton.
 And being made from trees and plants mean that it is from a renewable source, technically speaking at least.

 But there are some major issues with viscose that have been garnering attention over the last few years, with high-profile campaigns from organisations like Canopy, the Changing Markets Foundation, and Fashion for Good challenging viscose’s status as a sustainable material.

 The problems fall into two main areas; the source of the raw materials, and the processes used to turn them into fabric.